 - Guardianship Tribunals.

-Public Advocates and Public Guardians, whether as advocates, investigators or guardians, seek to promote the best interests of persons with a decision-making disability and to protect them from abuse, neglect or exploitation.
+Public Advocates and Public Guardians, whether as advocates, investigators or guardians, seek to promote the interests of persons with a decision-making disability and to protect them from abuse, neglect or exploitation.

 Public and State Trustees may be appointed to manage a person's financial and legal affairs.

 A Public Guardian/Advocate and a Public Trustee may do this by a person appointing them as attorney under an Enduring Power of Attorney (EPOA) or by order of a Board or Tribunal.
-Boards or Tribunals may appoint a Guardian or an Administrator/Manager in respect to a person.
+Boards or Tribunals may appoint a Guardian or an Administrator/Manager in respect of a person.
 A Board or Tribunal may appoint an individual as a person’s guardian/administrator, or they may appoint a Public Guardian/Public Advocate as a person’s Guardian and a Public Trustee as a person’s administrator.

 When appointed by a Board or Tribunal, guardians and administrators are subject to the oversight of the Board/Tribunal.